 Briefly bring to a boil then reduce heat to very low, cover and simmer for 10 minutes.

 Add shrimp, cover and simmer 5 more minutes.

 Turn off heat, keep covered, and let sit another 5 minutes. . .while you set the table.

 Sprinkle with chopped parsley and sliced scallions.

-Take the pot to the table and serve family style or spoon onto 4 warm plates.
+Take the pot to the table and serve family style or spoon onto 4 warm bowls or plates.